ferencberes/online-centrality/README.md

 ﻿Temporal Katz centrality
 ========================

-This repository contains the code used in the shared research of [Ferenc Béres](https://github.com/ferencberes), [Róbert Pálovics](https://github.com/rpalovics) and András A. Benczúr with title:
+This repository contains the code related to the shared research of [Ferenc Béres](https://github.com/ferencberes), [Róbert Pálovics](https://github.com/rpalovics) and András A. Benczúr.

-**Temporal Walk Based Centrality Metric for Graph Streams**.

 If you are interested then you can read the full [paper](https://appliednetsci.springeropen.com/articles/10.1007/s41109-018-0080-5) or check out the [poster](documents/mlg_2018_poster.pdf) that I presented at the 14th International Workshop on
 Mining and Learning with Graphs (KDD18).

 # Cite